The Brauer-Manin obstruction on algebraic stacks: set under a product

 \section{{\BM} set under a product}

 Let $k$ be a number field.
 The product preservation property of {\BM} set was first established by Skorobogatov and Zarhin \cite{sz14product} for smooth geometrically integral projective $k$-varieties, and later by the first author \cite{lv20brprodge} for open ones.
-In this section we extend this result to a class of algebraic stacks over $k$. \thm{ The functor \eqn{ -(\bfA_k)^{\Br}: \SStk_1/k \ra \SSet } preserves finite product, where $\SStk_1/k\subset \SStk/k$ is the full sub-$2$-category spanned by smooth algebraic $k$-stacks of finite type admitting separated and geometrically integral atlases $X$ such that $\XA^{\Be}\neq\emptyset$, and is either {\DM} or Zariski-locally quotients of $k$-varieties by linear $k$-groups. }
+In this section we extend this result to a class of algebraic stacks over $k$.

+\defi{ We define $\SStk'/k\subset \SStk/k$ to be the full sub-$2$-category spanned by smooth algebraic $k$-stacks of finite type admitting separated and geometrically integral atlases $X$ such that $\XA^{\Be}\neq\emptyset$ $($see Definition \ref{defi_Be}$)$, and is either {\DM} or Zariski-locally the quotient of a smooth geometrically integral $k$-variety by a linear $k$-group. }